OK, so before you go through the NFT influencers that I've listed below, I want to be clear about a few points:

 NFT Influencers (includes Social Media links)

-Known for his almost philosophical tweets about the future of NFTs and the metaverse, punk6529 will give you a deeper understanding of this space. punk6529 is an influencer that influences the thinking of other influencers (an influencer's influencer 🙂 )But who is punk6529?
+Known for his almost philosophical tweets/threads about the future of NFTs and the metaverse, punk6529 will give you a deeper understanding of this space. punk6529 is an influencer that influences the thinking of other influencers (an influencer's influencer 🙂 )But who is punk6529?
 People have speculated, but punk6529 remains anonymous.

 EllioTrades is Elliot Wainman located in the Los Angeles area.
 He has had a long running YouTube channel that focuses on crypto alt coins, but has been building in the NFT space for many years through his company, SuperFarm.
 EllioTrades posts videos on his YouTube channel regularly (I've been a regular viewer since early 2020 and I hold SuperFarm tokens).